matteodepalo/resume/README.md

 Fork as will, just remember to change the CNAME to make it point to your custom domain.

-The used custom font is licensed only for this domain, so I advise to change it to something you prefere else it will pick up the default system font.
+The used custom font is licensed only for this domain, so I advise to change it to something else or it will pick up the default system font.

 License
 ======